 (c) provide an alternative permanent home for a child who has been removed from his or her home;

-(2) The service plan shall provide a basis for assessing the progress of family members in meeting the goal of the service plan.
+(3) The action plan shall provide a basis for assessing the progress of family members in strengthening parental capacities and improving child well-being.

+(4) Parental Capacities are the skills, knowledge, attributes and abilities of the caregivers to provide for the safety, permanency and well-being needs of their child(ren).
+The potential areas of focus include

+(a) knowledge of parenting and child development;

+(b) building social and emotional competence of children (nurturing and attachment);

+(c) parental resilience;

+(d) social connections; and

+(e) access to and utilization of concrete support in times of need.

+(5) Child Well-Being areas of focus may include permanency, safety, health and development, cognitive and academic functioning and social and emotional functioning.

-6.02: Service Plan - Requirement
+5.11: Action Plan - Requirement

-Every family receiving services from the Department shall have a service plan.
-The service plan should include both parents, including the non-resident parent when possible.
-If either parent is not included in the service plan an explanation should be included in the case record.
+Every family with an open case with the Department shall have an action plan.
+The plan should involve both parents, including any parent who lives outside the home of the child, whenever possible.

-6.03: Service Plan - Elements (Generally)
+5.12: Action Plan - Elements (Generally)

-Each service plan shall contain the following elements:
+Each action plan shall contain the following elements:

-(1) A statement indicating whether the goal of the service plan is to:
+(1) A permanency plan for each child which may be either:

-(a) strengthen the family unit; or
+(a) Permanency through stabilization; or

-(b) reunify the family unit; or
+(b) Permanency through reunification; or

-(c) provide an alternative permanent home for a child who has been removed from his or her home;
+(c) Permanency through adoption; or

+(d) Permanency through guardianship; or

+(e) Permanency through care with kin; or

+(f) An alternative permanent planned living arrangement;

-(2) A statement of the strengths of the family, the areas needing improvement and behavioral change(s) family members need to make to achieve the goal of the service plan and close the case.
+(2) A summary of the family history and functioning, the parent capacities to meet the specific needs for safety, permanency and well-being of each child, the reason for department involvement with the family, and the identification of and prioritization of the areas of focus.

-(3) A statement of each the task the family member must complete to achieve the goal of the service plan and the time by which or the frequency at which the task is to be completed.
+(3) A description, for each parent, other case member as needed, or child over 14, the areas of focus for change, the observable changes needed, and the specific tasks to complete to achieve the observable behaviors and the time by which or the frequency at which the task is to be completed.

-(4) A statement of the task(s) the Department and other parties must complete and the time by which or the frequency at which the task is to be completed.
+(4) A statement of the task(s) the Department and other parties will complete to support the areas of focus and observable changes needed identified in the action plan and the time by which or the frequency at which the task is to be completed.

-(5) A listing of the services to be provided to family members and the time by which or the frequency at which the service is to be provided.
+(5) A listing of the services to be provided to the parents, other case members if needed, and the children to strengthen/improve the areas of focus to achieve the behavior changes identified and the time by which or the frequency at which the service is to be provided.

+(6) The time frame for the action plan, which usually be a period of 6 months for each.

+(7) A place to indicate the family involvement with the action plan and their agreement or disagreement with all or some of the plan.

+(8) Signatures of the parents, children over 14 and the Department.

-6.04: Service Plan - Elements (Children in Substitute Care)
+5.13: Action Plan - Elements (Children in Substitute Care)

-A service plan for a family with a child in substitute care shall contain the elements listed above and each of the following additional elements about the child:
+An action plan for a family with a child(ren) in substitute care shall contain the elements listed above and each of the following additional elements about the child: